 Here are the top 10 updates on coronavirus cases:

-The daily number of new cases has fallen from a peak of almost 100,000 in mid-September to around 60,000-70,000.
-India's continuously rising recovery rate and progressively falling active cases have proven the success of the Centre-led COVID-19 containment strategy, Health Minister Harsh Vardhan had recently said.
+Health minister Harsh Vardhan has said India's rising recovery rate and progressively falling active cases have proven the success of the Centre-led COVID-19 containment strategy.